mashua/poc-fsm/README.md

 2. Find a better solution for the above (2.)

 3. A states validity table.
 The rows holds the 'From' state and column holds the 'To' state.
 The library user should be able to call stateValidity[2][1] == 1 to check if the transition from 'state2' to 'state1' is a valid one.
 Be aware that the array might have stateValidity[2][1] == 1 and stateValidity[1][2] == 0 or stateValidity[2][2] == 1, all of which represents perfectly valid transitions for a FSM.

-Zero padding for the array should be optional and enabled by default to avoid confusion to the programmer.
+4. Zero padding for the array should be optional and enabled by default to avoid confusion to the programmer.

+5. Add more ways to describe the FSM, eg: json file.

+6. Change the templating engine used to write down the .h and .c files.
+Currently we use [HERE documents](http://ruby-doc.org/docs/ruby-doc-bundle/Manual/man-1.4/syntax.html#here_doc)

-<u>**Shipped examples:**</u>
+<u>**Shipped example:**</u>

-The examples shiped with the project descibes a very simple FSM.
-Descriptions are provided at:
+The example shiped with the project descibes a very simple FSM.
+Descriptions are provided in the following formats:

   * graphviz .gv file
   * Tex .tex file
-  * Dia software .dia file (non-parsable)
+  * YAML .yml file

 <u>**Script usage and produced output**</u>